6 Best Longboarding Helmets That Can Save Your Life [2022 Reviews]

 s-one lifer longboard helmet

 You can’t go wrong with anything on our list, but the S1 Lifer is the best longboarding helmet for a half-shell design.
 The S1 is great for all ages and passes all major safety tests.
-It also comes in a huge variety of color and design options.
-This helmet is light, comfortable, and comes with different sized pads so that you can share it or loan it out if need be.
+It also comes in a huge variety of colors and design options.
+This helmet is light, comfortable, and comes with different-sized pads so that you can share it or loan it out if need be.

 Triple Eight Sweatsaver Longboard Helmet